 In fiscal 2022, the District implemented the guidance in GASB Statement No. 87, Leases for accounting and reporting leases that had previously been reported as operating leases.
 Capital Assets now include the cost and accumulate amortization of computers and related equipment leased under long-term contracts.
-As of June 30, 2022, the District had three lease agreements in place.
-Two leases are paid over time as described in Note 7.
+As of June 30, 2023, the District had four lease agreements in place.
+Three leases are paid over time as described in Note 7.
 These intangible right-to-use assets are being amortized over the lease term.
-During the year ended June 30, 2022, \$58,834 of computers and related equipment were leased with 100% of the payments paid up front.
-These leased assets are being amortized over a 5 year period.
+During the year ended June 30, 2023, \$63,710 of computers, copiers, and related equipment were leased with \$21,320 paid up front.
+These leased assets are being amortized over a 5-6 year period.